CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Copy one table's structure and data to a new table.
+## Copy one table's structure and data to a new table. -- Behnam Lal Moghaddam

 ```sql
 -- Copy structure and data from User to User_Copy